 Patients will experience the most intense withdrawal symptoms during the first days or weeks of the detox process.
 Early withdrawal symptoms will involve physical side effects which include:

 Medications administered by a treatment specialist can ease the physical side effects caused by withdrawal symptoms.
 However, the psychological side effects of withdrawal symptoms can persist for weeks or months.
 Psychological symptoms include anxiety, depression, and insomnia.
 Treatment specialists will usually use a blend of therapy and medication to help patients ease their psychological symptoms of withdrawal.

 Continue With the Process of Understanding Your Addiction

 We make detox safe and comfortable with our holistic and clinical treatment program!
-Give us a call today at 866-802-6848 to sail through your first step toward recovery!
+Give us a call today to begin sailing through your first step toward recovery!